cindygraffin-pro/cloud-practitionner/readme.md

 - bound to a specific availabilty zone, if we want to move in another AZ we need to snapshot it
 - have a provisioned capacity, size un GBs, and IOPS (I/O operations per seconds) that we can upgrade
 - one instance can have severall volumes
+- charged by volume type and provisionned IOPS

 Delete on Termination attribute:
 - controls the ebs behaviour when an EC2 instance terminates